Get-Your/Get-Your/README.md

 ## Database Setup Description
 Each database is set up in an Azure Database for PostgreSQL instance.
 Flexible Server was chosen for the instance type, due to the Burstable compute tier (Single Server was the initial choice, but the Burstable tier is more performant and costs approximately the same as Single Server (for the low loads expected on this site)).
 See [Microsoft's comparison chart](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-compare-single-server-flexible-server) for more details.

 In order to properly separate the DEV and STAGE/PROD databases as well as use less-expensive performance settings on the DEV database, two separate Azure Database for PostgreSQL server instances were used.
-DEV has its own instance and uses a database named `platform_dev`.
-The PROD server instance houses both `platform_stage` and `platform_prod` databases, for STAGE and PROD, respectively.
+DEV has its own instance and uses a database named `getyour_dev`.
+The PROD server instance houses both `getyour_stage` and `getyour_prod` databases, for STAGE and PROD, respectively.

 ## Database Administration
 This section relies on the adminstrator to have locally installed the same version of Postgres being used in the Azure instance (the utility versions must match).

 For the following sections,

-`<source...` prepends the source objects (where applicable), and
+- `<source...` prepends the source objects (where applicable)

-`<target...` prepends the target objects
+- `<target...` prepends the target objects
+- `<env>` is a generic suffix for the database name (e.g. `getyour_<env>` -> `getyour_dev` for the DEV database)

 ### Connectivity
 Database administration can be completed in any application, but `psql` is the basic GUI incorporated with Postgres that provides simple access to the database.